 Quests with multiple branching paths that lead to different endpoints

 Implemented using a non-binary tree (a multitree data structure implemented as a doubly linked list)

 Can be used for non-linear quests

 I wrote an interesting algorithm that constructs and destruct two matrices for this purpose, as we didn't have time to incorporate a new library before final presentations

 Check out the "show_task_tree" function in the link above

 To run the sample game we created that displays all of the features we worked on, after cloning the repository and running the CMake instructions from the Github page linked above, run the command "./chiventure src/quests/examples/quest_game/steve.wdl".

-Note: As of the time of writing this webpage, there is a bug created by another team in the dev branch that causes a segmentation fault whenever a game is loaded.
-This commit comes from before the bug was introduced and should contain all of the changes I worked on, so make sure to revert to here if you want to run the game.
+Note: As of the time of writing this webpage, there is a bug in another team's module that somehow made it to the dev branch which causes a segmentation fault whenever a game is loaded.
+This commit comes from before the bug was introduced and should contain all of the changes I worked on, so make sure to revert to here if you want to run the game!